morehwachege/libre/README.md

 ![Libre](./.png)

 Libre is a responsive single page app template designed for developers who want to create collection management-like projects (e.g. books, music, podcasts, games, etc.).
 Built with tailwind.css and vanilla javascript, this template is easily customizable and has common components like profile, lists, filters and popovers which sets the ground work for your projects.
-Libre is made for Codrops exclusively.
+Libre is made for aduki exclusively.

 ## Running the project locally
 Make sure your local version is v6+.
-I currently am using v10.8 as of March 2021.
+I currently we are using v10.8 as of March 2021.
 ```
 npm install
 ```